Spotting Between Periods

 The exact reason why fibroids cause spotting is still unknown.
 One theory is there are too many hormones within the body which may cause this “abnormal bleeding”.
 Like all conditions, every person may experience fibroid symptoms differently.
 Some women may not see any change in their menstruation, while others may suffer from periods lasting weeks or even months.

-Doctors typically recommend that women seek treatment when her symptoms are interfering with her quality of life.
-Abnormal periods can cause women to miss extensive amounts of work, have to cancel plans with friends or family, avoid wearing light colored clothing, evade intimacy which can strain relationships, or have to double-up on pads or wear depends to prevent bleeding through their outfit.
-Suffering from abnormal or heavy periods can become an exhausting, daily struggle.
+When it comes to uterine fibroids, doctors typically recommend that women seek treatment when symptoms are interfering with quality of life.
+Abnormal periods can cause women to miss extensive amounts of work, have to cancel plans with friends or family, avoid wearing light colored clothing, evade intimacy which can strain relationships, or have to double-up on pads or wear Depends® to prevent bleeding through their outfit.
+Suffering from abnormal or heavy periods and spotting between periods can become an exhausting, daily struggle.
 Thankfully, there are many different kinds of treatment to choose from if you want to avoid undergoing an invasive procedure.

-Non-surgical treatments like Uterine Fibroid Embolization (UFE) is effective at eliminating painful fibroid symptoms like spotting between periods.
+If your bleeding between periods or spotting before periods is due to uterine fibroids, a non-surgical treatment called Uterine Fibroid Embolization (UFE) may be an effective option to eliminate your symptoms.
 Our fibroid specialists, also known as interventional radiologists, treat fibroids by using the body’s natural pathways to cut off blood supply to the benign tumors.
 Once the blood supply is blocked, the fibroids naturally shrink and are reabsorbed by the body.
 Unlike surgical procedures, UFE is outpatient, takes 30 to 45 minutes, preserves the uterus, does not interfere with hormones or fertility, and allows you to recover in the comfort of your home immediately following the procedure.